Ting Tong (TV series)

 Ting Tong is a 2020 Indian animated television series directed by Shubra Chakraborty and Vijay Raibole for Nickelodeon India.
-It is a spin-off created around a character named Ting Tong from Gattu Battu, a Nickelodeon original series.
+It is a spin-off created around a character named Ting Tong from Gattu Battu, a Nickelodeon India original series.
 The series is produced by Fable Spinners Studio and distributed by Viacom 18.
-It was premiered on September 28, 2020.
+It was premiered on 28 September 2020.

 Synopsis

 The series is a spin-off made around a character named Ting Tong from the well-known series called Gattu Battu.
 The story revolves around the daily adventures of fun and adorable character named Ting Tong who has a temporary memory loss issue and transforms into whatever character he sees before him when he loses his memory which transforms him into an accidental hero of the town comically catching bad guys.